 Let’s be honest.
 It’s not the finest song dedicated to Chicago.
 But it was a phenomenon in its day and brought extra pride to the city after the team’s only championship of the Super Bowl era.

-Not only that, more than $300,000 in song profits were donated to help needy families in the Windy City.
+That’s not the only good thing about this song.
+More than $300,000 in song profits were donated to help needy families in the Windy City.

 Brian Wilson was the brains behind the Beach Boys.
 After a hiatus with the band, Wilson reemerged in 1966 with an instrumental composition called “The Elements,” which he had planned to be in four stages—Fire, Earth, Air, and Water.

 His first effort was Fire, or “Mrs. O’Leary’s Cow.”
 It’s based on the three-day Great Chicago Fire of 1871 that destroyed 17,000 structures and left more than 100,000 people without homes.

 Wilson begins the piece with slide whistles, and it goes off in different directions from there, replicating the sound of firetrucks and giving the impression of urgency.
 This record won a Grammy award for Best Rock Instrumental Performance.